-Normally, when applying for zoning approval, the zoning administrator is the municipal official with whom an applicant would first make contact.
+Normally, when applying for zoning approval, the zoning administrator is the official whom the applicant would see first.
 The zoning administrator is specifically assigned the task of reviewing applications and inspecting sites for zoning compliance.
-This task is carried out before a zoning and/or building permit is granted and the process is usually specified in the zoning ordinance.
+This task is generally carried out before a zoning and/or building permit is granted and the process is usually specified in the zoning ordinance.

-Depending on how a particular zoning ordinance is written, the zoning administrator may also carry out directives of the board of appeals and the planning commission.
+Depending on how an individual ordinance is written, the zoning administrator may also carry out directives of the board of appeals and the planning commission.
 If there is a question regarding the meaning of the zoning ordinance, then the zoning administrator would obtain an interpretation of the ordinance from the board of appeals.
-A common situation arises when a person applies for a land use not clearly provided for in the ordinance.
+A common example arises when a person applies for a land use not clearly provided for in the ordinance.
 The zoning administrator asks the board of appeals to interpret the ordinance and to determine whether the ordinance can be read to permit the use in a particular district or subject to the same regulations as a similar class of use.
 When the board of appeals rules on matters under their jurisdiction, the decision is usually carried out by the zoning administrator.
+Once designated, the districts in which that use was permitted and the standards required for that use would be applied.
+When the board of appeals rules on matters under their jurisdiction, they may issue directives to be carried out by the zoning administrator.

-The zoning administrator may also seek out the planning commission for advisory comments and recommendations in the processing of individual zoning applications.
-This is done when the ordinance so requires or where questions of community planning, land use impacts and site conditions arise which may be of broad concern to the public health, safety and general welfare.
+The zoning administrator may also seek out the planning commission or zoning board for advisory comments and recommendations in the processing of individual zoning applications where questions of community planning, land use impacts and site conditions arise which may be of broad concern to the pubic health, safety, and general welfare.

-The principal duties and responsibilities of the zoning administrator should be clearly specified in the zoning ordinance.
-The most important of these is to administer the ordinance precisely as it is written.
-There is no authority to deviate from the ordinance, or to modify its requirements.
-In general, the principal duties of the zoning administrator are comprised of the following:
+The duties and responsibilities of the zoning administrator should be clearly specified in the zoning ordinance.
+The zoning administrator's primary responsibility is to administer the ordinance precisely as it is written.
+There is no authority to deviate from the ordinance, nor to modify its requirements.
+In general, the duties of the zoning administrator are comprised of the following:

 - Assist citizens in determining what zoning forms and procedures apply to proposed zoning requests and land use changes. - Assist citizens in the completion of required permit application forms. - Review and investigate permit applications to determine compliance with the provisions of the zoning ordinance. - Issue the appropriate permit when all provisions of the ordinance have been complied with.
-If the proposal use is not in compliance with the ordinance, the applicant is notified and assisted with an appropriate alternative zoning procedure when possible, or with an appeal procedure if the applicant so chooses. - Perform inspection duties to insure proposed land use changes are and will remain in compliance with the ordinance. - Identify, monitor and control nonconforming uses. - Investigate alleged violations of the ordinance and enforce corrective measures when required. - Keep the zoning map, text and office records up to date by recording all amendments, and retaining a copy of pertinent official documents.

-- Periodically report to the planning commission and city or village council on the status of municipal zoning operations. - Propose solutions to any problems encountered in administering the zoning ordinance. - Establish and administer rules of procedure within the office. - Provide information on zoning to citizens and public agencies upon request. - Perform other duties as specified by local ordinance. - Help develop and conduct in conjunction with the planning commission, a continuing program of public education on zoning matters.
+If the proposed use is not in compliance with the ordinance, the applicant is notified and assisted with an appropriate alternative procedure or appeal procedure, if the applicant so chooses. - Perform inspections to insure proposed land use changes are and will remain in compliance with the ordinance. - Identify, monitor, and control nonconforming uses. - Investigate alleged violations of the ordinance and enforce corrective measures when required. - Keep the zoning map, text and office records up to date by recording all amendments, and retaining a copy of all pertinent official documents. - Periodically report to the planning commission or zoning board, and township board on the status of township zoning operations. - Propose solutions to any problem encountered in administering the zoning ordinance. - Establish and administer rules of procedure within the office. - Provide information on zoning to citizens and public agencies upon request. - Perform other duties as specified by local ordinance. - Help develop and conduct, in conjunction with the planning commission or zoning board, a continuing program of public education on zoning matters.